calebjmatthews/endless-desert/concept.md

     box-shadow: 0 0px 5px 3px #ffffff6b;

 ## Play test
-  - Repairing study and huts is too cheap
+  [X] Repairing study and huts is too cheap
-  - Repairing market should come before huts
+  [X] Repairing market should come before huts
-  - Iron for grinding mill takes too long to acquire
-  - Olives should be +4/m
+  [X] Iron for grinding mill takes too long to acquire [X] Olives should be +4/m
-  - Wheat should be +20/m
+  [X] Grain should be +20/m
-  - Cooking should be +20/m
+  [X] Cooking should be +20/m
-  - Fortuity should grant ore, equipment, food
-  - Travel-ready food like salted meat, dried fruit, waybread
-  - Leaders should begin with a tool, except for Da Nang
-  - Can be frustrating to wait for usable trade, e.g. Ferrous Ink => Artisan Good
+  [X] Leaders should begin with a tool, except for Da Nang [ ] Can be frustrating to wait for usable trade, e.g. Ferrous Ink => Artisan Good [ ] Fortuity should grant ore, equipment, food
-  - Consistent rounding of numbers, probably floor() for formatting, so supply doesn't show "20" while upgrade shows insufficient "19"
+  [ ] Travel-ready food like salted meat, dried fruit, waybread [ ] Consistent rounding of numbers, probably floor() for formatting, so supply doesn't show "20" while upgrade shows insufficient "19"
-  - Consistent sorting in tabs/selection components
+  [ ] Consistent sorting in tabs/selection components
-  - Hide resources with zero quantity in selection components
-  - Show resource descriptive name, not id name in selection components
-  - Show detail modals when pressing on icon, e.g. on buildings
+  [ ] Hide resources with zero quantity in selection components [ ] Show resource descriptive name, not id name in selection components [ ] Show detail modals when pressing on icon, e.g. on buildings

 ## Commands
 ### Delete all records from all tables: